Potential beyond credentials

 Ultimately, career success depends on attitude, skills, knowledge, empowerment and discipline.
 Attitude encompasses cognitive, emotional and behavioural components, and are difficult to change.
 Skills are acquired through practice and knowledge must be useful for work.

 And self-discipline will determine whether individuals and communities would survive this pandemic.
-Too many people continue to gather to chat, dine or shop in packed crowds without practising physical distancing, and made worse by not wearing masks or worn properly.
+Too many people continue to gather to chat, dine or shop in packed crowds without practising physical distancing, and made worse by not wearing masks or wearing them incorrectly.

 Students must be taught to reflect on their actions and how they impact local and global communities, as well as how to interact with social and business communities around them, and not just learn from texts, lectures and academic knowledge within the confines of a campus.